The Telephone Interview

 - Make sure to ask for your interviewer’s name.
 Follow up with a thank you note.

-With webcam video interviews becoming more common during hiring, not being prepared can easily keep you out of the running.
-While meeting via webcam video is time saver, getting past the technological barriers of not speaking face-to-face can be difficult.
-Be sure you're prepared and use Skype to your advantage.
+With video call interviews becoming more common, not being prepared can easily keep you out of the running.
+While meeting via video is time saver, getting past the technological barriers of not speaking face-to-face can be difficult.
+Be sure you're prepared.
 For one, you can use your computer screen to refer hiring managers to your achievements or provide examples.
 Consider creating a digital portfolio that you can link to during the interview.
 After the interview, you can also send your relevant work samples to the interviewer.

 - Look at the camera, not the screen.
 It can be confusing, but when you're looking at your monitor it actually makes the interviewer feel as if you're looking away.
 Instead, look directly at the video camera you're using for your interview.
 And although you're not making eye contact in the traditional sense, this is the way that the interviewer perceives that you're looking straight ahead.